himanshuu6672/Assignment-2/README.md

 # Python Beginner Projects

-This repository contains two simple Python programs:
+This repository contains two simple Python programs designed for beginners to understand basic **conditionals** and **loops** in Python.

 1. **Odd or Even Checker** (`Task 1.py`)
 2. **Sum of Integers from 1 to 50** (`Task 2.py`)